Home

 Some people are not bothered a bit by this, but others feel a little like a freak and prefer to have lunch delivered so they do not have to wander very far from the sleep center.

-A little advice: if you are staying in the sleep center for an multiple sleep latency test, be sure to bring along something to entertain yourself, like a magazine, a deck of cards, or crossword puzzles.
+Note: if you are staying in the sleep center for a MSLT, be sure to bring along something to entertain yourself, like a magazine, a deck of cards, or crossword puzzles.

 And if you object to wandering around in your bathrobe all day, you might bring some loose day-wear, such as a jogging suit, which can be comfortably worn over the wires.